 Riding uphill into the wind while watching Netflix

 Given where I live, my job, and my training schedule, attempting to execute workouts during the week by riding outside is a challenge.
-Years ago, I purchased a CompuTrainer and discovered the joys of a smarter trainer.
+Years ago, I purchased a CompuTrainer and discovered the joys of a smart trainer.

 While CompuTrainer was the leader in the smart trainer market, they failed to recognize the economic potential of such a product.
 Enter Wahoo.
 We soon replaced our CTs with Kickrs (our review on the CT vs. KICKR).
 Life was good.